MicrosoftDocs/dynamics-365-fraud-protection/content/templates.md

 > - Child environments and hierarchy structure.
 > - Application ID, device fingerprint certificate, and event tracing.
 > - Tab settings.
+> - Custom assessment (legacy)*
+>
+> - *If the environment contains custom assessment (legacy), you will not be able to create a template from the environment.
+Please remove the custom assessment (legacy) and try again.

 ## Create a template